-- 1. To confirm the Minutes of the last meeting dated January 03, 2023. - 2.
-To consider and approve the annual audited financial statements of the company for the year ended June 30, 2020 along with auditor's report thereon and explanation to the Audit observations, audited by M/s.
-Yousuf Adil, Chartered Accountants, Faisalabad. - 3.
-To consider and recommend the appointment of External Auditors M/s.
-RSM Avais Hyder Liaquat Nauman, Chartered Accountants, 478-D, Peoples Colony No.1, Faisalabad for the years 2020-21, 2021-22 and 2022-23 and fix their remuneration. - 4.
+- 1. To confirm the Minutes of the last meeting dated July 17, 2023. - 2.
+To consider and approve the annual audited financial statements of the company for the year ended June 30, 2021 along with auditor's report and directors report thereon M/s.
+RSM Avais Hyder Liaquat Nauman, Chartered Accountants, Faisalabad. - 3.
+The shareholders have already approved the appointment of External Auditors M/s.
+RSM Avais Hyder Liaquat Nauman, Chartered Accountants, 478-D, Peoples Colony No.1, Faisalabad for financial year 2022 in the last AGM held on 17-07-2023. - 4.
 To transact any other business with the permission of the Chair.